 The locals are so passionate to make more outstanding decorations than others.

-How about a set of Zunda roll & Reicha (cold green tea) ?
+Today they made zunda cakes, too!
+How about a set of zunda roll & Reicha (cold green tea) ?

-Beautiful.
-I’m happy if you just feel, “Oh, beautiful!”
+I’m happy if you just feel, “So beautiful!!!” from my photos.

 When you visit Japan in early August, I really push this big, cool, unique and traditional festival in North East Japan.